AbenezerMamo/just-ified-kidding/README.md

 89. I'm so out of focus I down sample my ADHD to be AD standard
 90. How do you know if a girl is a local Ho'st?
 See if she says "I One Two go see Seven'ral people"
 91. "Got any treble with the law young man?"
 Just a bunch of baseless accoust'ications about my gains and how I move the decib'mals because my case was a loss cause
+92. If there's a Central Information Agency, how come we don't have a Central Data Agency?